nimitmk7/knowledge-treasure/Data Stores/NoSQL Databases.md

 Because the relationships are modeled explicitly in graph models, it’s faster to retrieve data based on relationships.

 ![[Pasted image 20240525103039.png]]

+## Key-value stores
+It is a simple type of database where each item contains keys and values.
+Each key is unique and associated with a single value.

+They provide high performance in reads and writes because they generally tend to store things in memory.

+Common use-cases are caching and session management.

+**Examples:** Redis, Amazon DynamoDB

+## Wide-column stores
+They store data in tables, rows and dynamic columns.
+The data is stored in tables.

+Unlike traditional SQL databases, wide-column stores are flexible, where different rows can have different sets of columns.
+These databases can ==employ column compression techniques to reduce the storage space and enhance performance==.
+The wide rows and columns enable efficient retrieval of sparse and wide data.

+**Examples:** Apache Cassandra, HBase